 California Vehicle Code Section 23152 establishes punishments for those convicted of a DUI within 10 years of two previous DUI convictions.
 More specifically, the 10-year period begins at the date you were arrested for any DUI you were later convicted of.
 And also note that "wet reckless" convictions count the same as DUI convictions for the purpose of priorability of your current 3rd DUI.

 The California DMV will immediately impose "administrative penalties" for a 3rd DUI.
 These are distinct from the "criminal penalties" you face in a courtroom trial.
 The most burdensome DMV action will be to Order a suspension of your driver's license for 1 to 3 years, while allowing for the possibility of your getting a restricted license after the first year, which you can use to drive to/from work and the DUI program, providing certain hoops are jumped through by the driver/defendant.
-Attorney Jeff Voll will advise you of this information in person that you can use to prevent a 1 - 3 year license suspension.
+Attorney Ed Blum will advise you of this information in person that you can use to prevent a 1 - 3 year license suspension.

 Possible criminal penalties upon conviction for a 3rd DUI in California include: